Axion Searches with Two Superconducting Radio-frequency Cavities: Conclusion

 In this paper, we considered a LSW experiment searching for axion-like particles using two identical SRF cavities.
 SRF cavity enables a great enhancement in the initial photon flux and final signal photon build-up, but comes with the downside that a large static magnetic field can no longer be used.
 To circumvent the problem, ALPs are produced via two cavity modes, with $\omega_a$ equal to the sum or difference of the frequencies of the two modes.
 In the receiver, ALPs can convert back to photons with frequency $|\omega_a\pm\omega_0|$ in the background of a cavity mode-0.
 If the photons' frequency matches that of another cavity mode, they can be produced resonantly.
 The frequency matching is guaranteed if the spectator in the receiver is chosen to be the same as one of the production modes in the emitter.

-In this setup, apart from the thermal background, another important source of background could be the leakage to signal from the presence of a large amount of spectating photons in the receiver.
+SRF cavities are already being used in a LSW setup to search for dark photons at Dark SRF~\cite{DarkSRF2}, in which several of the needed components of our proposal were demonstrated.
+These include high emitter powers, Hz level frequency control, and measurement protocols to avoid cross-talk.
+In our setup, apart from the thermal background, a potential important source of noise may be the leakage to signal from the presence of a large amount of spectating photons in the receiver.
 As discussed in Section~4, the leakage can be attributed to an imperfect driving source of the spectator mode or impurities on the cavity wall, and can be effectively mitigated thanks to the $\mathcal{O}(\rm GHz)$ separation between the spectator and signal frequencies.
+An experimental study of such backgrounds is well motivated.
 Assuming only thermal background, the sensitivity that can be potentially achieved by this setup is comparable to that projected by ALPSII, and can be further enhanced if high-level cavity modes can be used.